Trumpflation

 President Donald Trump’s second‑term agenda promises dramatic shifts in U.S. economic policy.

-U.S. consumers will likely feel a squeeze from rising prices, and businesses could face a more uncertain, supply-constrained environment dampening hiring.
+Mainstream economists warn consumers will feel a squeeze from rising prices,

 The risks to everyday Americans—and to the broader economy—are real.
 The road ahead may be marked by higher costs, fewer jobs, and greater instability.